 Globally, emerging and re-emerging infectious diseases are major causes of morbidity, mortality, socioeconomic disruption and economic instability.
 Expert knowledge and input are essential for governments to effectively anticipate, control or reduce the impact of future epidemic infections.

 We are committed to research and knowledge exchange that will improve understanding of the complex interactions that fuel the emergence and spread of infectious diseases, especially in the Indo-Pacific region.
 We aspire to mitigate the resulting health and socioeconomic impacts of these infections, by generating novel insight and practical solutions.
 We support research across the translational and disciplinary spectrum.

 Controlling infectious diseases is one of the major health challenges of the 21st century.
 It affects us all, since infectious diseases do not respect international borders.
 It also requires holistic solutions given the interconnectedness of things and the threat posed by biodiversity loss and ecosystem dysfunction

 We encourage a comprehensive approach to infection, immunity and biosecurity - linking pathogens, hosts (humans and animals), engineered systems and the natural environment in a one planet, one health framework.

 We strive to carry out our vision by:

-The Honourable Dame Marie Bashir AD, CVO is the former Governor of New South Wales (2001-2014) and former Chancellor of the University of Sydney (2007-2012).
-Her high distinctions for her service to medicine were generally in the field of adolescent mental health, but it is her unending work and passion for helping the most marginalised and disadvantaged people in our society to which our institute has this incredible woman as our Patron.
+Professor The Hon.
+Dame Marie Bashir AD CVO is the former Governor of New South Wales (2001-2014) and former Chancellor of the University of Sydney (2007-2012).
+We honour her as our Patron for her passion to help the most marginalised and disadvantaged people in our society.